Pooja-Rajkumar/rectools/README.md

 > dms$dept2 <- NULL
 > ivl$dept <- NULL
 > ivl <- cbind(ivl,dms)
-# run the training data, no covariates
+# Run the training data, no covariates:
-# form a test set to illustrate prediction
+# Form a test set to illustrate prediction:
 > testSet <- ivl[c(3,8),]  # these happen to be students 1, 3
-# say want to predict how well students 1 and 3 would like instructor 12
+# Say want to predict how well students 1 and 3 would like instructor 12
 > testSet[1,2] <- 12
 > testSet[2,2] <- 12
 > # predict